Native American Wisdom, Philsophy,

 Read the words of that great holy man, Black Elk:

-"The first peace, which is the
+"The first peace, which is the most important,

 is that which comes within the souls of people